robocorp/template-python-workitems/README.md

-# Python based template for producer-consumer model robots using work items
+# Template: Python - Producer-Consumer

 This template leverages the new Python open-source framework [robo](https://github.com/robocorp/robo), and [libraries](https://github.com/robocorp/robo#libraries) from the same project.